Ready to Roar: Spardha and IIT Kanpur Sports Fest Preparations

 This event would also mark the debut of the Basketball team (men’s) in the sports fest of IIT Kanpur.
 The women’s team has decided to give the event a miss as it is focussing on Inter NIT to be held in the next semester.
 The Men’s team seems to be well prepared and has confidence in its ability to confront the teams participating in the Fest.
 It has been preparing for Inter NIT since the beginning of this semester, which has helped in supplementing their preparation for IIT Kanpur too.
 The team had participated in Inter NIT in the previous academic session and reached the quarterfinals.

 The Sporting infrastructure provided has disappointed the team a bit.
 The multitude of cracks developed in the Institute Basketball court has been deemed as unsatisfactory for preparation of such National level events.
-No visible action has been taken to improve this situation as per the Team Captain Mukesh Apat.
+No visible action has been taken to improve this situation as per a member of the team, Mukesh Apat.
 Earlier this year, the floodlights of one of the courts were out of order but prompt action was taken after the team complained about it.
 They expect such response for the reparation of the court too.
 The transportation facilities have been provided by the SAC funds and the equipment provided too was of the best quality.

 On the playing front, the team has participated in local tournaments to get exposure.
 The team has strategized well and also played matches against and with the Basketball team of Rourkela Steel Plant.
 The confidence of the team can be called nothing short of Impressive at this juncture.